umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Creating-a-Heartcore-project/index.md

 7. Use the search field to find and select the pre-defined *Textstring* Data Type.
 8. **Submit** the Property settings

-We have now added the first Propery to our Document Type.
+We have now added the first Property to our Document Type.

 Following the same steps, let's add a few more properties to the *Content* group: